 “Surest way to cure a hangover.
 God forgives our sins.”

-We’re still laughing when the suits show up.
+We are still laughing when the suits show up.
 Miller is right there as the big snitch.
 Edgar Bronfman Jr is at least partly on my side.
 Let the inquisition begin.

 “What is going on here, John?
 Chris says you have locked him out of your office.
-This weekend’s press said our star, John Belushi, was involved with drugs.
+The weekend’s press said our star, John Belushi, was involved with drugs.
 Why is a college student of questionable morals leading our star around to LA drug houses.”

 “Where are you getting all this information?
 We had a very successful working weekend, auditioning bands for the movie.
 The craziest thing to happen was Belushi loved riding around the LA Basin in an old convertible.
 Instead of eating at Chassen’s, he hit all the burger joints in town as well as several stops at Du-Par’s for pancakes.
 Hell, Tim even took Belushi to mass at St Catherine’s in Van Nuys yesterday morning.”